jundalisay/sp/content/en/research/diogenes/lives/chapter-12.md

 <sup>1</sup> Arcesilaus was:
 - the son of Seuthes or Scythes, as Apollodorus states in the third book of his Chronicles, and a native of Pitane in Æolia.

-II.
-He was the original founder of the Middle Academy, and the first man who professed to suspend the declaration of his judgment, because of the contrarieties of the reasons alleged on either side.
+<sup>2</sup> He was the original founder of the Middle Academy, and the first man who professed to suspend the declaration of his judgment, because of the contrarieties of the reasons alleged on either side.

 He was likewise the first who attempted to argue on both sides of a question, and who also made the method of discussion, which had been handed down by Plato, by means of question and answer, more contentious than before.

-III.
-He met with Crantor in the following manner.
+<sup>3</sup> He met with Crantor in the following manner.
 He was one of four brothers, two by the same father and two by the same mother.

 Of those who were by the same mother the eldest was Pylades, and of those by the same father the eldest was Mœreas, who was his guardian; and at first he was a pupil of Autolycus the mathematician, who happened to be a fellow citizen of his before he went to Athens; and with Autolycus he travelled as far as Sardis.
 After that he became a pupil of Xanthus the musician, and after that attended the lectures of Theophrastus, and subsequently came over to the Academy to Crantor.
-For Mœreas his brother, whom I have mentioned[164] before, urged him to apply himself to rhetoric; but he himself had a preference for philosophy, and when he became much attached to him Crantor asked him, quoting a line out of the Andromeda of Euripides:—
+For Mœreas his brother, whom I have mentioned[164] before, urged him to apply himself to rhetoric; but he himself had a preference for philosophy, and when he became much attached to him Crantor asked him, quoting a line out of the Andromeda of Euripides:

 O virgin, if I save you, will you thank me?

-And he replied by quoting the next line to it:—
+And he replied by quoting the next line to it:

 O take me to you, stranger, as your slave,
 Or wife, or what you please.

 And ever after that they became very intimate, so that they say Theophrastus was much annoyed, and said, “That a most ingenious and well-disposed young man had deserted his school.”

-IV.
-For he was not only very impressive in his discourse, and displayed a great deal of learning in it, but he also tried his hand at poetry, and there is extant an epigram which is attributed to him, addressed to Attalus, which is as follows:—
+<sup>4</sup> For he was not only very impressive in his discourse, and displayed a great deal of learning in it, but he also tried his hand at poetry, and there is extant an epigram which is attributed to him, addressed to Attalus, which is as follows:

 Pergamus is not famed for arms alone,
 But often hears its praise resound
 For its fine horses, at the holy Pisa.